-DRI Kenya's Mission is to provide internationally recognized education and certification to business continuity, disaster recovery and emergency management professionals and organizations in East Africa (Kenya Tanzania, Uganda, Rwanda and Burundi) and empowers them with knowledge and skills to be creative, resilient and better prepared business resilient entities against any emergency or disaster.
+DRI Kenya's Mission is to provide internationally recognized education and certification to government & business continuity, disaster recovery and emergency management professionals and organizations in East Africa (Kenya Tanzania, Uganda, Rwanda and Burundi) and empowers them with knowledge and skills to be creative, resilient and better prepared business resilient entities against any emergency or disaster.

 For so long, Africa has been missed out on some of the future-ready education and training needed for the next generation professionals needed to manage resilience in governments - county and national- and multi-national businesses systems in the East and Central African region.
 Business Resilience and Disaster Recovery Management professionals are trained and accredited by Disaster Recovery Institute International (DRII) are some of the most sought-after professionals, yet Africans - some of the most educated folks in the world - are least represented in this field of resilience profession.
 DRI Kenya is responding by bringing face-to-face training and accreditation to both individuals and organizations across east and Central Africa.
 Our training targets practicing Disaster management and IT professionals, Health sector - Hospitals and Doctors' communities , Churches Disaster Management Units, professionals in architecture and engineering, International Red Cross and UN agencies' officials in this region.
 DRI Kenya in partnership with Solidrock Cybersolutions Ltd performs BCM audits and gap assessments on the existing Disaster and Emergency Response Systems and programs and helps the organizations develop a Business Continuity and Disaster Management Program to close theses gaps.